JuKyoKim/shellScripts/readme.md

 # Tom's bag of fun dev tools + tips/tricks!
 This repo contains shell scripts + quick notes on any tools + tips/tricks I use in my day to day.
-* the shell scripts are listed below so you can go straight to the files
+* The shell scripts are listed below so you can go straight to the files
 	* Each script should have a readme with install info + how to use
-* the tools + tips/tricks are listed below under the "Table of Content"
+* The tools + tips/tricks are listed below under the "Table of Content"
 	* Don't expect super detailed notes!
 I made it super simple for me to understand quickly.